ptx2/gymnasticon/README.md

 * macOS 10.14+
 * Debian Buster on x86-64

 > Note: If using a Bluetooth LE bike (e.g. Flywheel) a Bluetooth LE 4.1+ adapter with multi-role capability is required.
+All Raspberry Pi devices listed above have this capability but not every BT 4.1+ adapter is guaranteed to have it.
+Alternatively, two BT 4.0+ adapters can also work: one for the client (to connect to the bike) and one for the server (to receive connections from Zwift or another app).

 ## Quick Start: Install Gymnasticon SD card image